jphmrst/PLC/src/plfa/logic/NatData.lagda.md

     definition, including lists.
 We can use the [induction] tactic on lists to prove things like the associativity of list-append... *)

-Theorem app_assoc : forall l1 l2 l3 : NatList,
+Theorem app_assoc : forall l1 l2 l3 : natlist,
   (l1 ++ l2) ++ l3 = l1 ++ (l2 ++ l3).
 Proof.
   intros l1 l2 l3. induction l1 as [| n l1' IHl1'].